geojames/CNN-Supervised-Classification/README.md

 ```
 will execute the script from a prompt provided the code path is correct.
 The easiest option is to use Spyder to edit, save and execute the directly from the editor (Hotkey: F5).
 Note that in this case you must be sure that dependencies are correctly installed for use by Spyder.
 You may need to re-install another version of Spyder in the TensorFlow environment.

-### SSC execution
+### CSC execution
-Once a trained CNN model is in place, SSC performance can be evaluated with SelfSupervisedClassification.py.
+Once a trained CNN model is in place, CSC performance can be evaluated with CnnSupervisedClassification.py.
 The images to test must follow the same naming convention and all have an existing set of manual labels as used in the CNN training phase above.
 Again variables currently set to 'Path' or 'Empty' must be edited in the code.
-The SSC is currently set to use a Multilayer Perceptron (MLP) to perform the phase 2, pixel-level, classification.
+The CSC is currently set to use a Multilayer Perceptron (MLP) to perform the phase 2, pixel-level, classification.
 In this phase, the CNN classification output for a specific image will be used as training data for that specific image.
 The script will execute and output performance metrics for each image.  csv files with a CNN_ prefix give performance metrics for the CNN model with F1 scores and support (# of pixels) for each class.
-MLP_ or RF_ files give the same metrics for the final SSC result after the application of the MLP or the Random Forest (RF) selected in the options.
-A 4-part figure will also be output showing the original image, the existing class labels, the CNN classification and the final SSC classification labelled either MLP or RF.
-Once these options are edited in the code, once again no switches are required.
+MLP_ files give the same metrics for the final CSC result after the application of the MLP.
+A 4-part figure will also be output showing the original image, the existing class labels, the CNN classification and the final CSC classification labelled either MLP.
+Optionally, a saved class raster can also be saved to disk for each processed image.
 ```
-SelfSupervisedClassification
+CnnSupervisedClassification
 ```
 will work from an Ipython console and:
 ```
-python C:\MyCode\SelfSupervisedClassification.py
+python C:\MyCode\CnnSupervisedClassification.py
 ```
 will execute the script from a prompt provided the code path is correct.
 The easiest option remains the use Spyder to edit, save and execute the directly from the editor (Hotkey: F5).

 ![GitHub_StMarg27170](https://user-images.githubusercontent.com/47110600/56954378-8bd66380-6b36-11e9-8396-8ba150c4c4aa.png)
 *Figure 1.
 Sample 4-part output*

-IMPORTANT: The Self-Supervised Classification script will use the specified CNN to classify all the images in the PredictPath folder.
+IMPORTANT: The CNN-Supervised Classification script will use the specified CNN to classify all the images in the PredictPath folder.
 Users needing to apply a specific CNN to a specific river dataset should save the imagery from separate rivers in separate folders.

 ### Report Compilation
-The SSC execution will result 3 files per classified image: separate classification score files for for the CNN and MLP (or RF) stages and an image file showing the input image, the validation data, the CNN classification (used sas training data for the next step) and the MLP (or RF) classification.
+The CSC execution will result 3 files per classified image: separate classification score files for for the CNN and MLP stages and an image file showing the input image, the validation data, the CNN classification (used sas training data for the next step) and the MLP (or RF) classification.
 CompileClassificationReports.py can be edited and executed in a similar way and will output a single csv file whose format is intended for use with Pandas and Seaborn for visualisation.

 ![GitHub_SSCample](https://user-images.githubusercontent.com/47110600/56954483-c809c400-6b36-11e9-8d1a-fa19647ba524.png)
 *Figure 2.
 Sample of results as violin plots.
 Here we show the outputs for the Ouelle river in Canada*

+## GIS integration
+The script CnnSupervisedClassificadtion_PyQGIS.py uses PyQGIS code to integrate the CSC process with QGIS.
+It is assumed that this will be used with single, presumably large, orthoimages that are geocoded.

+### GIS installation
+We recommend using the long term release of QGIS (currently 3.4).
+Additionnal Python libraries can be installed in the QGIS Python 3 environment with pip.
+Start the OSGEO4W shell as an administrator and proceed as follows:

+1. type: py3_env (this will pass commands to the Python 3 environment, used in the console)
+2. pip install the same packages as above, include version specifications in the pip command.
+It is recommended to use the GPU version of tensorflow.
+3. Downgrade the h5py library to version 2.9.
+This is needed to avoid a version clash.
+4. If using the GPU version of tensorflow, we need to locate CUDA dlls.
+Open QGI and open Settings>options>System
+5. In Environments, append the CUDA locations to the PATH variable.
+These should replicate the paths set in windows during CUDA and cudnn installation.
+NOTE: this can be a delicate process, any mistake may require a complete re-install of QGIS.

+### GIS usage
+Add your orthoimage as a raster layer in QGIS.
+Open the Python console and there open the CnnSupervisedClassification_PyQGIS script.
+Fill the user parameters on lines 75 to 85 of the script and execute.
+Geocoded class rasters for both the CNN and CNN+MLP stage of CSC will be displayed in QGIS and saved to disk.
+If you have specified a validation dataset in the form of a raster (line 79).
+Some classification metrics and a confusion matrix will be displayed in the Python console..

 ## Authors: